hvautum/Miss-Jenny/README.md

 ### Commands
-Commands are entered in a discord server the bot is active in.
+*Commands may be altered frequently throughout development and as such, this section may be out of date* Commands are entered in a discord server the bot is active in.
 Note that it may be useful to use the !set_console command to dump relevant administrative information into such as who called certain commands or what arguments were used to search for something.

 Core Commands